barkbox/barkmq/README.md

 ```

 ### Setup
-To create the AWS SNS topics and SQS queues and the appropriate subscription relationships:
+To create the AWS SNS topics, SQS queues, and the appropriate subscription relationships:

     $ rake barkmq:setup

 ### Deployment
-To process jobs the SQS queue:
+To process jobs in the SQS queue:

     $ rake barkmq:work